opendatahub-io/maas-billing/maas-api/DEV.md

 )"
 ```

-#### ROSA specific settings
+#### Ensure the correct audience is set for AuthPolicy

-Patch `AuthPolicy` with the correct audience for Openshift Identities in ROSA
+Patch `AuthPolicy` with the correct audience for Openshift Identities

 ```shell
 AUD="$(kubectl create token default --duration=10m \